silviamaggi/smd-com/_posts/2020-08-24-after-the-rain.md

 redirect_from:
   - /today-i-saw/after-the-rain/
 ---
-<p class="lead">Today, after the rain, I used the tripod to take a few short videos in the garden.
-I took time today to appreciate my surroundings after a rain shower.</p>
+<p class="lead">Today, I used the tripod to take a few short videos in the garden.
+I took time to appreciate my surroundings after a rain shower.</p>

 <!--more-->